 This variable is only available in MAP.

-For each protein, values are expressed in log10 units, the mean is determined for each participant across the 6 brain regions, and a z-score is calculated across all participants.
-Since reported values are inversely proportional to protein levels, scores are multiplied by negative 1 to make results directly related to the amount of target antigen.
-The mean SNARE protein density is the average of the syntaxin-1, VAMP, and SNAP-25 densities.
-Higher values indicate greater SNARE protein concentrations.
+For each of the 4 protein-protein interactions, values are expressed in log10 units, the mean is determined for each participant across the 6 brain regions, and a standardized score is calculated across all participants.
+Since reported values are inversely proportional to protein-protein interaction levels, scores are multiplied by negative 1 to make results directly related to the amount of target antigen.
+The mean SNARE protein-protein interactions is the average of the 4 protein-protein interactions.
+Higher values indicate more SNARE protein-protein interactions.

 Note: This variable is not recommended to account for synaptic pathology.

 SNAP-25 = Synaptosomal-associated protein 25